mattvenn/purex-iq2000-filter/README.md

 ![113520 filter](113520-filter.jpg)

+I'm using it for laser cutting and it has now got so blocked that it needs replacing.
+The main problem appears to be the pre-filter but the charcoal pellets also look in a pretty used state.

 It appears to have a pre filter and then activated charcoal pellets.

 Closest I could find to a replacement was 113508